Carmen Alonso: Professional career

 Alonso turned professional in late 2004 after she finished T30 at the Ladies European Tour Qualifying School.
 In 2006, she recorded her first top-10 finishes, T7 at both the Open de España Femenino and the Ladies English Open.
 In 2008, she was runner-up at the Ladies Italian Open.

 In 2005, Alonso played on the Nedbank Women's Golf Tour in South Africa and recorded a T3 at the Telkom Women's Classic, and 2nd at the Nedbank Women's Masters after she lost a playoff to Maria Beautell.
 She played in the 2009 Women's British Open at Royal Lytham & St Annes Golf Club and made the cut.

 In 2010, her sixth season on the LET, she led the LET statistics for average driving distance with an average drive of 287.85 yards.

 Alonso won her first professional title on the LET Access Series at the 2018 AXA Czech Ladies Challenge.
 She was runner-up at the 2019 Santander Golf Tour LETAS Valencia, one stroke behind Manon De Roey.

 In 2021, she recorded a T4 at the Creekhouse Ladies Open and in the team event of the Aramco Team Series – London she formed the runner-up team together with Marianne Skarpnord and Frida Gustafsson Spång.

+In 2023, at 38 years old, Alonso won her maiden LET victory at the Ladies Open by Pickala Rock Resort in Finland, after 19 seasons and 251 starts.